“Commitment to Excellence”

 SCHEDULE

-What does the daily schedule look like for an Okanagan Hockey Academy student athlete?
+What does the daily schedule look like for an Okanagan Hockey Academy student-athlete?

 How many games can your teams expect to play?

-“Our teams play 40-50 games a season, which includes the CSSHL regular season and Championships, exhibition games and tournaments.”
+“Our teams play 40-50 games a season, which includes the CSSHL regular season and Championships,

 What does the on and off ice training look like?

-“Our athletes take part in daily purposeful on-ice training.
-Practices are designed with individual skill development in mind through tactical and technical teaching.
+development in mind through tactical and technical teaching.
 The Okanagan Hockey Academy Performance Centre is a state-of-the-art training facility designed after top NCAA and NHL programs.
-We have professional off-ice training staff and supplement core strength training, explosive speed training, yoga classes as well as nutrition guidance.
-We strongly believe that physical preparation is the key to long-term hockey development.
+We have professional off-ice training staff and supplement core strength training, explosive speed training, mobility as well as nutrition guidance.
+We strongly believe that physical preparation is the key to long- term hockey development.
 Our philosophy is to provide our athletes with the tools needed to execute and perform at the highest level possible.”

 KEY STAFF